| Chapter 2 Governing Equations 2.3 Equations of motion

 where

-T(n) is the internal traction acting on the surface A with normal n that bounds V.
+T(n) is the internal traction acting on the surface A with normal n that bounds V. The linear momentum of

 the volume V is